mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 release, or BBNF credit.
 Value remains a read-only future consumer; current Value imports no parse-that code.
 The accepted A4/prior-art pin is `81b2a0a`;
 the first isolated prior-art-aware N-IETM F0 root and N2a correction are terminal mechanics RED.
-One same-task fresh-root N2b correction is authorized but not sent; only a scientifically complete immutable successor may proceed to fresh Sol critique and owner stop.
+N2b passed source resolution but is terminal scientific-runner RED before timing.
+One same-task N2c two-file source-only transaction is authorized but not sent; owner static hostile review and a separate ruling are required before any future execution.
 There is no parser-to-Fourier edge.

 ## Parser/CSS resumption receipt